Tom Gillies

 Thomas Gillies (born 7 March 1990) is a former Australian rules footballer for the Geelong Football Club and the Melbourne Football Club in the Australian Football League (AFL).

 Early life

 Tom began his career with the Traralgon-based Tedas Junior Football Club.
 He then went on to play with the Narre Warren Football Club which led to getting selected to play for the Dandenong Stingrays in the TAC Cup.
+Gillies won the Stingrays best and fairest award in 2008.